Britons in Mexico: Cuisine

 The paste is a pastry with Cornish roots.
 Introduced by miners from Cornwall who were contracted in the towns of Real del Monte and Pachuca in Hidalgo.
 The Cornish miners may have also introduced the turnip to Mexico.

+Sports

+The Cornish introduced institutionalized football to Mexico.
+A plaque was placed at the site of the first game in Real del Monte.
+The English also introduced other popular sports such as rugby union, tennis, cricket, polo, and chess.
+However, cricket lost popularity during World War I, when British expatriates had to leave Mexico to fight.
+Football clubs founded by Britons included the British Club, Rovers FC Mexico and Reforma Athletic Club.
+The most successful club founded by Britons is C.F.
+Pachuca.

 Demographics

 There were 3,589 UK-born residents in Mexico recorded during the 2010 census, up from the 3,172 individuals counted in the 2000 census.
 The census only requests place of birth (administrative division or country), the government does not ask its citizens for ancestry nor additional citizenship.
 According to the British Embassy in Mexico, there were about 15,000 British citizens living in Mexico.

 Institutions

 British immigrants established several institutions of their own, among others: